-In order to cope with increases in workload over the years, my office has implemented a number of measures to increase productivity.
-One significant measure was the introduction of a new case management system in July 2007.
+In order to cope with increases in workload over the years, my office has implemented a number of measures to increase productivity which I have discussed in detail in previous annual reports.
+One significant measure was the introduction of a new case management system in July 2007, which continues to be enhanced.
 This has enabled cases to be evaluated, tracked, monitored and managed more efficiently than previously and has helped my office maintain this measure above its target.